chennakesava2183/Excel-proj/README.md

 ---

 ## Insights & Observations
-- Certain platforms consistently outperform others in global sales.
+- Certain platforms consistently outperform others in global usage.
 - Game releases peaked during specific years.
 - A small number of publishers contribute to the majority of sales.
 - Higher critic scores generally correlate with stronger sales performance.
+- Top 3 Genres outperformed other Genres in Sales by a huge margin.
+- Most users prefer playing games on PC rather than PS or XBox.

 ---